The Principles of Strategic Thinking

 While you can generally structure your study time as you need, there are scheduled online sessions during which you will get mediated support.
 Scheduled assessments in the form of online activities, assignments and exams are paced to ensure your studies progress.

-What you need in terms of technology, time and materials:
+What you need in terms of time and materials:

-• Online students need to commit to approximately 20-25 hours a week for online engagement (most of which is after hours) with material and assessments to succeed.
+- Distance students need to commit to approximately 12-15 hours a week for distance engagement (most of which is after hours) with material and assessments to succeed.

 Please note synchronous sessions generally take place after hours.